dialectlabs/react/README.md

 The component above contains a wallet's current inbox of current chats/notifications.
 From this inbox a user can create chats, browse chats, and send messages.
 Props are outlined as follows.

 1. `wallet` – your user's wallet, used by Dialect to identify relevant messages and sign transactions.
+2. `dialectId` — a custom id for each dialect component, e.g. 'dialect-inbox' or 'marketplace-bottom-chat'
-2. `wrapperClassName` – _optional_ - a string representation of the class attribute on the inbox's _container_ view, both augments and overrides Dialect styling.
+3. `wrapperClassName` – _optional_ - a string representation of the class attribute on the inbox's _container_ view, both augments and overrides Dialect styling.
-3. `contentWrapperClassName` – _optional_ - a string representation of the class attribute on the inbox's _content_ view, augments Dialect styling.
+4. `contentWrapperClassName` – _optional_ - a string representation of the class attribute on the inbox's _content_ view, augments Dialect styling.

 ### Embed wallet-to-wallet chat in your navbar